Getting a Mortgage or Remortgage on a UK Shared Ownership Property

 If you are eligible, you can purchase a percentage of the property, usually between 25-75% and then pay rent on the percentage of the property that you do not own, usually to a local council or housing association.

-How does a Shared Ownership mortgage work?
+How does the Shared Ownership scheme work?

 Shared Ownership is usually, but not always, offered on new build properties built by a housing association or private developer.
 When you buy shares, the housing association owns the remainder of the shares you have not purchased.